Interested in starting a new Student Organization at Calvin? The guidelines and procedures on this page will help you get started.

 The chartering process is for new student groups wishing to be recognized by the college as an official student organization.
 Being chartered gives student organizations access to college funding, leadership development and networking opportunities with other student leaders.

-- Read the student organization guidelines and responsibilities (see next tab).
+- Read the student organization guidelines and responsibilities.

-- Set up a meeting with Marie Prins, Coordinator of Campus Involvement (see: Contact Us page).
-Prepare to discuss ideas, mission and goals.
+- Set up a meeting with John Britton (JB), Associate Dean of Campus Involvement and Leadership (see: Contact Us page).
+Prepare to discuss ideas, mission, and goals.

 - Plan a pilot meeting for interested students in which you create a membership list.
-Take attendance at your first meeting; there is a twelve member minimum for consideration as an official student organization.
+Take attendance at your first meeting; there is a seventeen (17) member minimum for consideration as an official student organization.

 - Your student organization must have three student leaders and a faculty/staff advisor.